Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Use double asterisks for bold—for example, when referring to a user interface element as in "Press **Menu**."

 ####Escape Character (\\)
 To prevent Markdown from processing a character as a command, precede the character with backslash (as done in the heading above).
-Do not use it in code, however, because everything typed as code it taken literally (not interpreted as a command).
+Do not use it in code, however, because everything entered as code is taken literally (not interpreted as a command).

 ###Notes and Other Indentation (>)
 Use Notes formatted like the one below—including blockquote (>) for indentation—for incidental, noncritical information.